 Real estate deposit rules (Ontario 2021) protect you from dishonest private sellers or realtors who take advantage of your trust.
 Our licensed lawyers draft an amendment to agreements of purchase and sale to make it clear if a deal falls through, who keeps the deposit.

-Hire a Real Estate Lawyer Toronto, Greater Toronto Area or Ottawa
+Hire a Real Estate Lawyer Greater Toronto Area or Ottawa

-Work or home commitments keeping you from finding a real estate lawyer, Toronto or anywhere in Ontario?
+Work or home commitments keeping you from finding a real estate lawyer?
 Axess Law has a remote real estate lawyer anywhere you are.
 Your virtual real estate closing is confidential with our secure video conferencing software.

 We can email or courier legal documents you need to complete a real estate sales transaction or you can drop by any office to sign.